-Today’s Seven Most Important Facts About Global Warming (and what they mean for your life)
+Today’s Most Important Climate Change Facts and what they mean for your near future

 Global warming is not a “future problem.”
-It’s a right-now systems problem: rising greenhouse gases, rising heat, rising extremes, rising costs, rising global conflicts pressure, and rising risk of crossing thresholds we don’t get to uncross.
-The world is still emitting at record levels, and most public plans rely on optimistic assumptions.
+It’s a right-now systems problem: rising greenhouse gas concentrations, rising heat, rising drought, fire, rain, and flooding extremes, rising costs, rising global conflict pressures, and a rising risk of crossing tipping point and feedback thresholds we won’t be able to uncross.
+The world is still emitting greenhouse gases at record levels, and most public fossil fuel reduction plans rely on optimistic, unrealistic assumptions that have failed for 60 years to reduce global fossil fuel use.
+Plan A has not worked.
+It is time to consider the Plan B discussed below.

-Here are TODAY'S most important climate change facts to never forget
+Here are Today's 7 most critical climate change facts to never forget (Number 7 is essential)

-Fact 1: Greenhouse gases are at record highs, and global warming has not “paused, it is accelerating!”
+Fact 1: Greenhouse gases are at record highs!
+Global warming has not “paused, slowed, or reversed.
+It is accelerating!”

-CO₂ is near 429 ppm at Mauna Loa (early March 2026), rising year over year.
+CO₂ is near 431 ppm at Mauna Loa (May 2026), rising year over year.
 Methane and nitrous oxide are also elevated and continue to increase.

 Why it matters: